iArcanic/iss-cw/docs/report/iss-report.md

     json_data = {"aes_keys": []}
 ```

 By iterating through the `aes_keys` JSON collection, if the `user_id` passed in parameter matches the `for` loop's index, it makes an entry for the key, but as a hex object using `.hex()`.
 This is because the key is passed in as raw bytes, and cannot be stored in the JSON file unless serialised.
-If not however, then a new entry is made in the `aes_keys` JSON collection, adding in the `user_id` and the `key` as a hex.
+It then stores this.

 ```python
 for entry in json_data["aes_keys"]: